From Reactive to Proactive Enforcement

 Under federal rules, H-1B employers must pay the higher of:

-This means an H-1B worker cannot be paid less than a U.S. worker in the same job with comparable qualifications and experience.
-Any discrepancy between what was filed and what is performed—or between the O*NET code chosen and the actual duties—can raise compliance concerns.
+An H-1B employee cannot be paid less than a U.S. worker performing the same job with comparable experience and qualifications.
+Any gap between the wage level filed and the job duties performed — or any misalignment between the O*NET code chosen and the nature of the work — can create compliance exposure.

 Recordkeeping & Public Access Files